giovdi/fontawesome-4-to-5/README.md

 FontAwesome 4 to 5 is brought to you by Giovdi by Pixelstyle.it.

+A FontAwesome 3 to 4 converter is also available at [https://github.com/giovdi/fontawesome-3-to-4](https://github.com/giovdi/fontawesome-3-to-4)

 ## Notes

 * **This converter works only if the `fa` class is IMMEDIATELY followed by an icon class (e.g. `fa fa-ok`).**